autofac/Documentation/docs/resolve/relationships.rst

     var obj = func(1, "three");

 You can read more about delegate factories and the ``RegisterGeneratedFactory()`` method :doc:`in the advanced topics section <../advanced/delegate-factories>`.

-**Lifetime scopes are respected** using this relationship type as well as when using delegate factories.
-If you register an object as ``InstancePerDependency()`` and call the ``Func<X, Y, B>`` multiple times, you'll get a new instance each time.
-However, if you register an object as ``SingleInstance()`` and call the ``Func<X, Y, B>`` to resolve the object more than once, you will get *the same object instance every time regardless of the different parameters you pass in.* Just passing different parameters will not break the respect for the lifetime scope.

 Enumeration (IEnumerable<B>, IList<B>, ICollection<B>)
 ------------------------------------------------------